pagnani/PlmDCA.jl/README.md

 :NLOPT_LD_MMA, :LD_SLSQP, :LD_LBFGS, :LD_TNEWTON_PRECOND
 :LD_TNEWTON_PRECOND_RESTART, :LD_TNEWTON, :LD_VAR2, :NLOPT_LD_VAR1
 ```

 After some test we found that the best compromise betwee accuracy and
 speed is achieved by the Low Storage BFGS method `:LD_LBFGS`, which is
 the default method in the code.
+The other methods can be set changing
+the default optional argument (e.g. `method=:LD_SLSQP`).

-There are a lot of optional arguments that can be set.
-To be documented
+There are more optional arguments that can be set (to be documented...).

 Output
 ======
-The functions output a `type` (say `X`) with 3 fields:
+The functions output a `type PlmOut` (say `X`) with 3 fields:

 *  `X.Jtensor`: the coupling matrix `J[ri,rj,i,j]` a not symmetric
 `q x q x N x N` array, where `N` is the number of residues in the
 multiple sequence alignment, and `q` is the alphabet "size" (typically
 21 for proteins).
 *  `X.pslike`: the pseudolikelihood
 *  `X.score`: a `(Int, Int, Float64)` vector of Tuples containing the
    candidate contact descending order (residue1, residue2 , score12).